No-Code Business Intelligence (BI)

 Why Do I Need It?

-Fenorri allows creating reports via simple drag-and-drop and configuration actions.
-You can create a report within 2 minutes.
-Your reports can contain information from data sources (i.e. your user input forms) and calculated values.
-You can have a table and charts inside your report.
-Your reports can be shared, pinned, commented, and this applies to the report parts.
-For instance, a report chart can be separately shared, commented, pinned, liked, etc. You can easily send your report via a comment or the messenger.
-Your reports will always contain current data.
-This makes it a great tool within your organization for creating and sharing reports.
-It's a great way to monitor your metrics, review your stats, and utilize reports in your planning activities.
+With Fenorri, you can create reports in just a few minutes using simple drag-and-drop and configuration actions.
+Your reports can pull in information from data sources like user input forms and calculated values.
+You can include tables and charts in your reports, which can be shared, saved, and commented on – this even applies to individual parts of the report!
+For example, you can share, comment on, or like a specific chart separately.
+Plus, you can easily send your report via comments or messages, and it will always display the most current data.
+This makes Fenorri an excellent tool for creating and sharing reports within your organization, helping you monitor metrics, review stats, and support your planning activities.

 Create, View, Share, Post